 And the User Interface (UI) design is represented by the outer skin, i.e. the cosmetics providing senses and reactions.

 Given this, UI without UX is a brain without thought.
 Both UI and UX are essential for the product’s success.

 What is User Experience?

-User experience comprises of the individual’s behavior, attitude and emotions about the subject product or service.
-It involves interaction between the individual and back end processor driven by the product owner.
-Multiple criteria including utility, ease of use and efficiency are considered.
+User experience comprises the individual’s behavior, attitude, and emotions about the subject product or service.
+It involves interaction between the individual and back-end processor driven by the product owner.
+Multiple criteria including utility, ease of use, and efficiency are considered.

-Being user dependent, UX is relatively subjective in nature to the degree that it is about individual perception and thought with respect to the system.
+Being user-dependent, UX is relatively subjective in nature to the degree that it is about individual perception and thought with respect to the system.
 Creating a user experience is the process of designing the entire customer experience to induce satisfaction and loyalty by augmenting and enhancing usability and ease of use during the interaction between the customer and the product.
-It spans across all aspects of the end-user’s interaction with the company, its services, and its products, regardless of the medium.
+It spans all aspects of the end-users interaction with the company, its services, and its products, regardless of the medium.

 > User Experience is controllable and intentional.
 Individual elements can be designed with the user persona in mind.